djcooke/compendium/_potd_191_enemies/wraith.md

   resolution: true
 abilities:
   - name: Scream
+    potency: 200?
-    description: 'huge telegraphed pointblank AoE that inflicts terror.
-Can be interrupted'
+    description: 'huge telegraphed pointblank AoE; inflicts terror (10s); can be interrupted'
   - name: Accursed Pox
+    potency: 400?
-    description: 'telegraphed circle AoE.
-Can be interrupted.
-Will also cast this outside of combat'
+    description: 'telegraphed circle AoE; inflicts disease; can be interrupted.
+    Also used outside of combat'
 notes:
   - 'Do not fight a Knight with one of these nearby, as Accursed Pox can fill in the safe spot of the Knight''s donut AoE'